petrica/martinescu/content/posts/homio/request-for-comment.md

 ---

 #### LOCK_DELIVER
 Command initiated by the hub that informs the client of the lock request acquired by a specific client.
-Lock deliver will be used as an ACK payload.
-The device for which the lock is intended to is specified by the **toAddress**.
+The command will be used as an ACK payload.
+The device for which the lock is intended to is specified by the **toAddress** attribute.

 **Body** - empty